valancej/anchore-troubleshooting-guide/README.md

 Feed sync: Success.
 ```

+#### Feed sync failures

+If you are running into feed sync failures a good place to begin investigation is the the policy engine service lgos (`/var/log/anchore/anchore-policy-engine.log`)

 ### Image analysis

 Image analysis is performed as a distinct, asynchronous, and scheduled task driven by queues that analyzer workers periodically poll.
 Image records have a small state-machine as follows: